-

 The exhibition Anni Albers: Constructing Textiles is the first major exhibition to showcase the work of the important German-American artist and designer in Austria.
 From her beginnings at the Bauhaus through to her influential work at Black Mountain College and her theoretical studies, the show will shed light on Albers’s multifaceted oeuvre straddling art and design, craft, teaching, and art theory.

-The exhibition is a joint project of the Zentrum Paul Klee, Bern, and the Josef & Anni Albers Foundation, Bethany, CT, organized in collaboration with the Belvedere, Vienna.
+The exhibition was organized by the Zentrum Paul Klee, Bern, and the Josef and Anni Albers Foundation, Bethany, Connecticut, in cooperation with the Belvedere, Vienna.

-Assistant Curators: Kai-Inga Dost (Zentrum Paul Klee, Bern), Kati Renner (Belvedere, Vienna)
+Assistant Curators: Kai-Inga Dost (Zentrum Paul Klee, Bern), Amy Jean Porter and Karis Medina (Josef and Anni Albers Foundation, Bethany, CT), Kati Renner (Belvedere, Vienna)

 The Exhibition